 Water can cause extensive damage to your home, especially if it’s left unresolved for an extended period of time.
-While you may think you’ll notice water damage or mold growth, the truth is most of us miss the early warning signs.
+While you may think you’ll notice water damage or mold growth, the truth is most of us miss the early warning signs of water damage.
 Even after seeing signs you could have water damage, many people still wait to clean up or fix the damage.
 From how to check for water damage to what to do if you find it, we cover everything you need to know about water damage in your home.

 Instead of waiting for catastrophic water damage, be proactive and look for early warning signs.
 Not only will this keep the cost of restoration down, but it will also prevent water from damaging your photographs, heirlooms, furniture, electronics, and other possessions.

 Preventing water damage starts with knowing what to look for.
-You should walk through your home every couple of months to look for signs you may have issues.
+You should check for water damage in your home every couple of months.
 If you see any of these things, get them fixed as soon as possible to prevent further damage.

 Here are the 5 most common signs you could have water damage: